joshhubert-dsp/reserve-it/README.md

 [![Tests](https://github.com/joshhubert-dsp/reserve-it/actions/workflows/test.yml/badge.svg?branch=main)](https://github.com/joshhubert-dsp/reserve-it/actions/workflows/test.yml)

-A dead-simple reservation system framework, built on Google Calendar.
+A dead-simple reservation system framework, built on Google Calendar and Pydantic.

-`reserve-it!` is a lightweight framework that enables rapidly building a web server for shared community amenity/resource reservations.
+`reserve-it` is a lightweight framework that enables rapidly building a web server for shared community amenity/resource reservations.
 It provides a customizable validation logic layer around creating events in a restricted but publicly viewable Google calendar.
 Users don't need to make an account, the base configuration only requires an email address.
 You can choose whether or not to implement a shared